viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-create-resource-and-cache.md

 To deploy the cache node to a **Linux** host machine, see [Deploy cache node to Linux](mcc-ent-deploy-to-linux.md)

 ### [Azure CLI](#tab/cli/)
-To deploy cache nodes using Azure CLI, see [Bulk management of cache nodes](mcc-ent-manage-cache-using-CLI.md)
+To deploy cache nodes using Azure CLI, see [Manage cache nodes using CLI](mcc-ent-manage-cache-using-CLI.md)

 ---
 <br>